mshgayar/rancher-kubernetes-cluster/README.md

 	- 	``` kubectl -n cattle-system rollout status deploy/rancher ```
 	- 	``` kubectl get pods --all-namespaces ```

-## Congrtaualtion : The cluster is up and running
+## Congrtaualtions : The cluster is up and running
 		```you can access it through : https://kub-ha.lab.example.com```